Learn more about our impactLearn more about our impact

 Luckily, we can take small steps in our everyday lives to reduce plastic waste and make a big impact on the environment.
 If every American sipped out of just five fewer straws per year, we could keep more than 1.5 billion straws out of landfills—and our ocean.
 Here are three other ways we can reduce plastic waste:

 As we reduce our plastic waste and businesses begin to find solutions to how they source, use, and dispose of plastics, we also need to demand urgent action from our government.
-Join the fight against plastic pollution to stop the leakage of plastics into our oceans by 2030.
+Ask world leaders to deliver a successful and effective global treaty on plastic pollution by 2024.